beanc16/roll-of-darkness-bot/README.md

 ### Why was this bot made?

-Since 2014, my friends and I have been playing tabletop RPGs (TTRPGs) remotely on Discord voice chat.
+Since 2014, my friends and I have been playing tabletop role-playing games (TTRPGs) remotely on Discord voice chat.
 Over the years, we've used various dice-rolling Discord bots, and I always wanted to make my own just for fun.

 In April 2023, a friend and I decided to build a prototype of a simple dice-rolling Discord bot, and it quickly became something much more.